About the Center

 Board of Directors

-- Alice Flanagan, Crow, Chair
+- Alice Flanagan, Crow, Chairman

-- David Barnett, Muscogee (Creek), Vice Chair
+- David Barnett, Muscogee (Creek), Vice Chairman

 - Teddy Tatum, Red Lake Band of Chippewa, Secretary

-- George Biswell, Cherokee
+- George Biswell, Cherokee, Treasurer

 - Mary Jane Acosta, Kickapoo